-Note 3.
+Note 4.
 Receivables

+As of December 31, 2018, 43% of our net trade receivables were from customers in the United States.
 As of December 31, 2017, 42% of our net trade receivables were from customers in the United States.
-As of December 31, 2016, 27% of our net trade receivables were from customers in the United States and 15% were from customers in Venezuela.
-Other than the United States and Venezuela, no other country or single customer accounted for more than 10% of our trade receivables at these dates.
+No other country or single customer accounted for more than 10% of our net trade receivables at these dates.

-We routinely monitor the financial stability of our customers, and employ an extensive process to evaluate the collectability of outstanding receivables.
-This process, which involves a high degree of judgment utilizing significant assumptions, includes analysis of our customers' historical time to pay, financial condition and various financial metrics, debt structure, credit agency ratings and production profile, as well as political and economic factors in countries of operations and other customer-specific factors.
+We routinely monitor the financial stability of our customers and employ an extensive process to evaluate the collectability of outstanding receivables.
+This process, which involves a high degree of judgment utilizing significant assumptions, includes analysis of our customers' historical time to pay, financial condition and various financial metrics, debt structure, credit agency ratings, and production profile, as well as political and economic factors in countries of operations and other customer-specific factors.